nike14/api-test-petstore/README.md

 RESTAssured runs on top of existing Java testing frameworks (JUnit/testNg), and includes a DSL for building API requests and asserting API responses.

-In this example project, REST-assured is used to implement a suite of functional tests for a couple of REST APIs hosted.
+In this example project, REST-assured is used to implement a suite of functional tests with builder design pattern for a couple of REST APIs hosted.

 ## Requirements
 ```